White Star Line: Hesitation and disaster

 The first substantial loss for the company came only four years after its founding, with the sinking of the RMS Atlantic and the loss of 535 lives near Halifax, Nova Scotia on 31 March 1873.
 While en route to New York from Liverpool amidst a vicious storm, Atlantic attempted to make port at Halifax when a concern arose that the ship would run out of coal before reaching New York.
 However, when attempting to enter Halifax, she ran aground on the rocks and sank in shallow waters.
 Despite being so close to shore, a majority of those onboard drowned, with 585 of the 952 onboard perishing.
 White Star found itself being accused of not having supplied enough coal to the ship, while the captain was sanctioned for having acted in an irresponsible manner.
 The crew were blamed for serious navigational errors by the Canadian Inquiry, although a British Board of Trade investigation cleared the company of all extreme wrongdoing.
-Although Atlantic was quickly erased from the advertisements of the White Star Line, it was not forgotten.
+Although Atlantic was quickly erased from the advertisements of the White Star Line, she was not forgotten.
 With a personal contribution from Ismay, the company financed the maintenance of the graves of the victims and, in 1915, it contributed to the construction of a monument dedicated to the victims.
 In order to preserve the financial health of the company, Asiatic and Tropic were immediately sold.

 Records and diversification (1874–1899)

-In the wake of the Atlantic disaster, the White Star Line continued to expand across the North Atlantic.
+In the wake of the Atlantic disaster, the White Star Line continued to expand its fleet.
 Gaelic and Belgic joined the five Oceanic-class liners, and the company's success continued to grow.
 However, rival companies quickly caught up: Cunard placed Botnia and Scythia into service, while the Inman Line ordered City of Brussels and Montana and Dakota entered service with the Guion Line.
 All were built in response to White Star's ground breaking liners and were thus larger.